Some of the Disorders We Treat

 Migraine, Vascular, Cluster, and Tension Headache

 Physicians tend to like to classify headaches in one of the above categories.
-In reality, patients suffer a variety of headaches, and are more accurately understood to have what I call a "mixed headache disorder".
+In reality, a significant number of patients suffer a variety of headaches over a period of years, and are more accurately understood to have what I call a "mixed headache disorder".
 Very few patients have one type of headache only, and one type of headache can "trigger" another type.

 For example, a facial headache which originates from the sinuses can trigger a vascular, "migraine" type headache.
 Tension type headaches, often found at the base of the skull, can also lead to a migraine.
 Some headaches are associated with changes in hormone levels, and are more accurately seen as complications of premenstrual or menopausal imbalances.
 For information on this, see the section on Fertility and Gynecologic Problems.